Tribulus Review: Does Tribulus Work?

 The most recent study I found (J Strength Cond Res.
 2007 May;21(2):348-53) was conducted on Australian rugby players… none of whom received any perceptible benefit from tribulus supplementation.

-Tribulus for Test Boosting and Athletic Performace?
-A Dud.
+Test Boosting and Athletic Performace?

-In other words, tribulus supplementation does not affect testosterone levels.
+Tribulus supplementation does not affect testosterone levels.

 Of course, you won’t find these most recent studies referenced in the sales material of the current test boosting supplements – you know the ones, talking about the “controversy” surrounding these new steroid alternatives and what not.